Mary Eccles, Viscountess Eccles

-Her second marriage (in 1984) was to the British peer, David Eccles, 1st Viscount Eccles, with whom she co-founded the Eccles Centre for American Studies at the British Library in 1992.

 Early life and education

-Eccles was born Mary Morley Crapo in Detroit, Michigan, United States in 1912, to American railway executive Stanford T. Crapo (grandson of Governor Henry H. Crapo) and wife Emma Caroline Morley.
-She attended Vassar College in New York State where she became friends with novelist Mary McCarthy.
-She later attended Columbia University where she undertook her PhD in English literature.
+Eccles was born Mary Morley Crapo in Detroit, Michigan, in 1912, to American railway executive Stanford T. Crapo (grandson of Governor Henry H. Crapo) and wife Emma Caroline Morley.
+She attended Vassar College, where she became friends with novelist Mary McCarthy.
+She later attended Columbia University where she undertook an MA and PhD in English literature.
 The dissertation from her doctorate was later developed into a book, entitled Playwriting for Elizabethans.

 Literary collections

 In 1939 she married Donald Hyde, a New York City lawyer.
 The couple bought Samuel Johnson's silver teapot in 1941 and threw a tea party in its honour.
 Over the next 25 years, they became avid collectors of Johnson's belongings, including hundreds of his letters, several of his diaries and a collection of his poems.

 Mary Hyde — as she was then known—bought Four Oaks Farm in Branchburg, New Jersey in 1943.
 Here they bought up surrounding land and added a library to the property, filling the house with their Samuel Johnson collection.
 Hyde also published The Thrales of Streatham Park in honour of Mrs Hester Thrale who had previously collected many of Johnson's belongings.
 During the following years, Hyde became well acquainted with many influential figures, including business tycoons, politicians and English aristocrats.
 Among them was businessman Robert Borthwick Adam, from whom she purchased a portion of her collection.

 Donald Hyde died in 1966.
 His wife later wrote The Impossible Friendship, a study of Mrs Thrale and James Boswell.
 She also wrote Bernard Shaw and Alfred Douglas: A Correspondence and developed an Oscar Wilde collection that was second in size only to that of the University of California.
 She donated this collection to the British Library to form the Lady Eccles Oscar Wilde Collection there.
 The collection relating to Samuel Johnson and his circle was bequeathed to Houghton Library at Harvard University.